axemonkey/blog.clivemurray.com/src/posts/2025/font-hard.md

 ## Type Free or Font Hard

 Let’s just remember why we’re here, n’est-ce pas?
 Fonts/typefaces are copyright[^copyright], and you need a license to use them.
-Someone put a lot of work into Din, and Helvetica Neue, and Proxima Nova, and Kora, and Wensley, just like I put a lot of work into writing and making music.
+Someone put a lot of work into DIN, and Helvetica Neue, and Proxima Nova, and Kora, and Wensley, just like I put a lot of work into writing and making music.
 It’s easy to forget that you are using a piece of software that someone else toiled over when you’re slapping a title onto a flyer in Photoshop or cooking up a dank meme[^meme] in… whatever the kids use, and scrolling through 1000s of typefaces looking for the one that will pop.

 Monotype—one of the big boys in the digital typeface playground—have [an explainer about it](https://www.monotype.com/font-licensing-explained-designers-and-brands), and this quote sums up what I’m getting at here: